biotite-dev/biotite/doc/index.rst

 The internal structure and sequence representations are based on *NumPy* `ndarray` objects.
-Vectorization and *Cython* based C-extensions redner most operations highly efficient.
+Vectorization and *Cython* based C-extensions render most operations highly efficient.

 Additionally, the package aims for simple usability and extensibility: